WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The coordinator participates in every CoinJoin.
 For transparency reasons, the coordinator address is used for every CoinJoin.

-The last address used by Wasabi coordinator is `bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw`.
+The current address used by the Wasabi coordinator is `bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw`.

 Old addresses:
 - `bc1qs604c7jv6amk4cxqlnvuxv26hv3e48cds4m0ew`